 Meg worked in a variety of fields in the past, including retail, food service, and even child care.
 But she always felt that there was something missing.
 She had adored animals while growing up and even considered becoming a marine biologist for a time—why not follow that passion, Meg thought, by becoming a veterinary professional?
 That set her on a course that hasn’t wavered to this day.
 She’s the clinic’s Lead Veterinary Technician!

 Meg is originally from Bricktown, New Jersey and attended a community college there before moving to Pennsylvania with her family.
 After earning her Associate’s degree in general studies at a local college, she re-enrolled to study veterinary technology in the school’s Veterinary Assistant program.
 Shortly afterwards, Meg found an opening here at Critter Care Veterinary Hospital, and the rest is history!

 Around the clinic, Meg particularly enjoys cleaning pets’ mouths and seeing the final product after her dental work is done.
 She’s also fond of the continuing education opportunities that she’s received through the hospital—constantly learning more in her field is something that Meg doesn’t take for granted!

 Meg is an avid photographer when she’s not at work, and loves to snap pictures whenever the opportunity presents itself.
-At home, she and her boyfriend, Chris, share their lives with five pets: a rescued dog named Quinn; a dog named Chase who Meg adopted after he was surrendered to Critter Care Veterinary Hospital; a pair of litter-mate cats named Baxter and Rosco; and a cat named Junk Yard who Meg adopted from the hospital in poor condition and rehabilitated back to full health.
+When not at home with her four pets: a rescued dog named Quinn; a dog named Chase who Meg adopted after he was surrendered to Critter Care Veterinary Hospital; a pair of litter-mate cats named Baxter and Rosco; Megan likes to spend time with her boyfriend, Devin and his children

 Lead Customer Care Representative